Managing MySQL database using PHPMyAdmin in Kubernetes

 key: ROOT_PASSWORD

-1. Execute below command to create new deployment:
+1. Execute the below command to create a new deployment:

 kubectl apply -f phpmyadmin-deployment.yaml